19 April . 2021

 How we’re restoring a patch of Blackland Prairie at The Grove Frisco

-Today, a number of organizations are working to restore some of the Blackland Prairie, such as the Connemara Conservancy in Allen, about 7 miles from The Grove Frisco, as well as, White Rock Lake in Dallas.
+The Blackland Prairie is known for its fertile dark clay soil, recognized as some of the richest soil in the world.
+Less than 1% of the prairies remains in its natural state today, but a number of organizations are working to restore some of the Blackland Prairie, such as the Connemara Conservancy in Allen, about 7 miles from The Grove Frisco.

-We’re also trying to do our own small part.
+We’re also trying to do our own small part at Bluestem Park.
 Our lakeside Blackland Prairie area has been seeded with native grasses, such as Heavy Metal Switchgrass, named for the metallic color of its blue-gray foliage.
 This grass can reach 5-6 feet in height, and bears sprays of attractive flowers in late summer.

 Big Bluestem, another Blackland Prairie native, has a bluish color that turns reddish in the fall, with a distinctive seed head that resembles a turkey’s foot.
 It can grow up to 12 feet high.